—- Eyewitness account —-

 Never did I envision a trip back so soon, even with self-recrimination and survivor’s guilt ( symptoms of PTSD).

-“He who is no fool to lose that which he cannot keep while gaining that which he cannot lose”, by Jim Elliot, a fellow Wheaton alumnus, fresh on my mind and I owe him ever since (perhaps on Todd Beamer’s, another alum, when terrorists commandeered United Airlines Flight 93) for little chance to die.
+“He who is no fool to lose that which he cannot keep while gaining that which he cannot lose”, by Jim Elliot, a fellow Wheaton alumnus, fresh on my mind and I owe him ever since (perhaps on Todd Beamer’s, another alum, when terrorists commandeered United Airlines Flight 93) for a chance to die.

 After all, my other head already rolled – the other side of Pier 5.
 What’s left to lose.
-Having jumped through 9 hoops and hurdles, I might as well make it an even 10. ” A Chance to Die” a little.
+Having jumped through 9 hoops and hurdles, I might as well make it an even 10. ”

 In Hongkong, I offered any help I could: relief supplies, ESL classes, entertainment events and church-sitting (on my second tour).
 Hong Kong Island lock-ins were fed up with camp foods e.g. sardines just as we fish-sticks back on Wake Island.